ReynaldoBelfortUPRM/music-socialnet-repo/README.md

 2. Every member was always in communication via WhatsApp or Trello.

-3. The differences of each member and how we can use that in our favor.
+3. The differences of each member and how we used those in our favor.